ROCm/omniperf/docs/tutorial/includes/lds-examples.rst

 Here we:

-- Allocate an :doc:`LDS <local-data-share>` array of size :math:`32*256*4{B}=32{KiB}`
+* Allocate an :doc:`LDS </conceptual/local-data-share>` array of size
+  :math:`32*256*4{B}=32{KiB}`

-- Fake a write to the LDS using the ``flag`` variable (always set to zero on the host) to avoid dead-code elimination
+* Fake a write to the LDS using the ``flag`` variable (always set to zero on the host) to avoid dead-code elimination

-- Read a single integer per work-item from index ``threadIdx.x * nbanks`` of the LDS array
+* Read a single integer per work-item from index ``threadIdx.x * nbanks`` of the LDS array

-- If the integer is equal to a magic number (always false), write the value out to global memory to, again, avoid dead-code elimination.
+* If the integer is equal to a magic number (always false), write the value out to global memory to, again, avoid dead-code elimination.

 On the host, we again repeatedly launch this kernel, varying the number of work-items: